Parenting in KFL&A

 Comforting your baby during an immunization

-• Breastfeed your baby or offer expressed breastmilk or formula.
-Research shows this helps babies feel less discomfort.
+• Feed your baby during immunization.
+Research shows that sucking helps babies feel less discomfort.

 • Hold baby close to your body, facing you, using skin-to-skin contact.